 Studio Art 01300 11-12 1 credit Prereq.: Intro to Art & Indep.
 Art.
-Materials need: fee Students whom have completed Intro to Art and Independent Art will be given the opportunity to use materials of higher quality to create and explore art as a possible career.
-Students will travel to area businesses and participate in a visiting artist series to help guide them in a possible career path as they discover their favorite mediums of choice.
-Photography I 01220 10-11-12 0.5 credit Materials needed Fee
+Materials needed: Fee Students whor n have complete ed Intro to Art and Indepen dent Art will be gi ven the opportunity to use materials of higher quality to create and explore art a as a possible care er.
+Students will travel to area busine sses and partici pate in a visiting artist serie es to help guide tl nem in a possible career path as they discover their favorite mediums of choice.

+Photography I 01220 10-11-12 0.5 credit Materials needed: Fee